fujitsu/ansible-collection-for-fos/README.md

 Ansible Galaxy is a repository that hosts and shares collections, since fos-ansible-collection has been uploaded and managed there, we can install the plugins directly using ansible-galaxy command.

-Install the latest version of fos-ansible-collection
+Install the latest version of fos-ansible-collection:

 ```
 ansible-galaxy collection install fujitsu.fos
 ```

-Install a specific version of fos-ansible-collection
+Or, install a specific version of fos-ansible-collection:

 ```
 ansible-galaxy collection install fujitsu.fos:1.0.0
 ```

-Available versions can be found on the [fos-ansible-collection page of Ansible Galaxy](https://galaxy.ansible.com/fujitsu/fos).
+Available versions can be found on the [Ansible Galaxy fos-ansible-collection page](https://galaxy.ansible.com/fujitsu/fos).

-Copy plugins
+Then copy plugins:

 ```
 cp -r ~/.ansible/collections/ansible_collections/fujitsu/fos/plugins/ ~/.ansible/
 ```